About

 Our name

-People often ask us where the name ‘Biojemmss’ came from.
-When Siân rescued the first young people from their abusive care home, many had been forced to give up their own Christian names and were known by the name of their abuser in the community.
+People often ask us about the origin of the name 'Biojemmss'.
+When the first young people were rescued from their abusive care home, many had been forced to give up their own names and were instead known by the name of their abuser.

-At the new home, the children’s names and identities were re-established.
-They were asked what they would like to be called collectively and the name Biojemmss was born.
-Each of their names was represented in this name (for example ‘m’ for Muwanguzi, ‘B’ for Brian), with the final ‘s’ acting as a tribute to Siân.”
-To them, the name means togetherness
+At their new home, the children's names and identities were re-established.
+They were also asked what they would like to be called collectively, and thus the name "Biojemmss" was born.
+Each of their names was represented in this name (for example, 'm' for Muwanguzi, 'B' for Brian), with the final 's' acting as a tribute to Siân, who was instrumental in their rescue.
+To them, the name signifies togetherness and family.

 Our mission, vision and values